sebkur/gradle-dependency-info-plugin/README.md

     ./gradlew -PpublishForTesting publish

+This will put the plugin artifacts and metadata into a local Maven repository in directory `maven-repo`.
-The testing projects reside in the `test-local` directory.
+The testing projects reside in the `test-local` directory and are configured to prioritize this local repository over the official plugin portal repository.
 Have a look at what the script `test.sh` does.
 It tests the plugin in different scenarios, especially using different combinations of JDK and Gradle versions.